graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 // Startup.cs (other code)
 public void ConfigureServices(IServiceCollection services) {
-    // register the scalar to the global provider
+    // register the scalar type to the global provider
     // BEFORE a call to .AddGraphQL()
-    GraphQLProviders.ScalarProvider.RegisterCustomScalar(new MoneyScalarType());
+    GraphQLProviders.ScalarProvider.RegisterCustomScalar(typeof(MoneyScalarType));

     services.AddMvc()
             .AddGraphQL();